MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-errors-and-troubleshooting.md

 - To simplify the setup and configuration of the remote debugger.

-While it is possible to debug without running the remote debugger as an administrator, there are several requirements to make this work correctly and they often require more advanced service configuration steps.
+While it's possible to debug without running the remote debugger as an administrator, there are several requirements to make this work correctly and they often require more advanced service configuration steps.

 - The account you are using on the remote machine must have the **logon as service** privilege.
 See the steps under "To add logon as a service" in the [cannot connect back](error-the-visual-studio-remote-debugger-service-on-the-target-computer-cannot-connect-back-to-this-computer.md) error article.

 - The account must have rights to debug the target process.
 To get these rights, you must run the remote debugger under the same account as the process to be debugged.
 (The easier alternative is to run the service as an administrator.)

 - The account must be able to connect back to (that is, authenticate with) the Visual Studio computer over the network.
-On a domain, it is easier to do this if the remote debugger is running under the built-in Local System or Network Service accounts, or a domain account.
+On a domain, it is easier to connect back if the remote debugger is running under the built-in Local System or Network Service accounts, or a domain account.
 The built-in accounts have elevated security privileges that can present a security risk.
 If you are running the remote debugger as a service, this problem is indicated by the [cannot connect back](error-the-visual-studio-remote-debugger-service-on-the-target-computer-cannot-connect-back-to-this-computer.md) error.

 ## See Also
 - [Remote Debugging](../debugger/remote-debugging.md)